cravotics/cravotics/README.md

 # Sai Jagadeesh Muralikrishnan 🚀
-**Robotics Engineer | Graduate Student at the University of Maryland, College Park**
+**Robotics Engineer | M.Eng. in Robotics, University of Maryland, College Park**

 Welcome!
-I'm Sai Jagadeesh, a robotics enthusiast pursuing a Master’s in Robotics at the University of Maryland, College Park.
-I come with a solid background in Mechatronics from Anna University, Chennai, and hands-on experience working in startups focused on vehicular systems and automation.
+I'm Sai Jagadeesh, a passionate robotics engineer who has recently graduated with a Master's in Robotics from the University of Maryland, College Park.
+I come with a solid background in Mechatronics from REC, Chennai, and hands-on experience working in startups focused on vehicular systems and automation.

 > "It's not who I am underneath, but what I do that defines me." – Batman 🦇
 ![batman](https://github.com/cravotics/personal_repo/assets/90138418/c0df7d81-c9e6-421c-9c76-166ba113513c)